gaspm/rust-wasm-sandbox/README.md

-# Rust and WebAssembly PoC Sandbox
+# Rust and WebAssembly Sandbox
-Demonstration of using WebAssembly.
+### Demonstration of using WebAssembly.

+***I worked with Windows 11 WSL (Ubuntu 20.04), on macOS it should be easier to install.
+For more detailed information about installing Rust and Cargo, see the official pages.***

 ### Install Rust and Cargo
 - Rust is a multi-paradigm, high-level, general-purpose programming language. (https://www.rust-lang.org/)